GUIDING IN NEW ZEALAND.

 Being a guide member of the NZPHGA has a number of advantages for those wishing to become professional guides.

 1. PROFESSIONAL HUNTER ACADEMY (PHA).
-New members are required to attend the PHA, an intensive four-day training course that covers all aspects of professional guiding.
+New members are required to attend the PHA, an intensive seven-day training course that covers all aspects of professional guiding.
 For a full-breakdown of what the course covers, click here.

 2. NZPHGA DOC CONCESSION.
 Members are automatically covered under the blanket concession which allows them to guide their clients on Department of Conservation land deemed eligible for guided hunting activity.